Dear Mark,

 catching the blatant mistake for the free giveaway.

-The half-baked idea of seven-sided dice on a crap game had blown in from Gurth.
+The half-baked idea of seven-sided dice on a craps game had blown in from Gurth.

 You might remember him -- the knucklehead who wrote in wanting to wrap his Uncle